 top of page

-A selection of spaces that their work has been exhibited includes Recitation Hall and Taylor Gallery at the University of Delaware in Newark, DE (2024), the Springville Art Museum in Springville, UT (2024), Finch Lane Gallery in SLC, UT (2024), oddduckstudio in Provo, UT (2024), Modern Visual Arts Gallery in Bethlehem, PA (2023), the Fine Art Galleries at UVU (2021, 2023), JKR Gallery in Provo, UT (2022), and Eccles Art Center in Ogden, UT (2023).
+A selection of spaces that their work has been exhibited includes, CAHS Lowe Mill A&E Project Space in Huntsville, AL (2025), Recitation Hall and Taylor Gallery at the University of Delaware in Newark, DE (2024), the Springville Art Museum in Springville, UT (2024), Finch Lane Gallery in SLC, UT (2024), oddduckstudio in Provo, UT (2024), Modern Visual Arts Gallery in Bethlehem, PA (2023), the Eccles Art Center in Ogden, UT (2023), and the Fine Art Galleries at Utah Valley University (UVU) in Orem, UT (2021, 2023).
+Zoe has also curated exhibitions for the Fine Art Galleries at UVU (2023, 2024), as well as at oddduckstudio during their time there as a committee member (2024).

 https://www.uvu.edu/news/wolverine-stories/2024/05/2024_05_29_wolverine_stories_zoe_elwood.html